diferente02/Brazil-Broker-catalog/README.md

 # Brazil-Broker-catalog
-  A simple webpage that lists all brokers provided by BrazilAPI
+A simple webpage that lists all brokers provided by BrazilAPI.

-# Broker-Catalog
 This project consists of an API built with Node-RED, responsible for making a request to the following endpoint:

 https://brasilapi.com.br/api/cvm/corretoras/v1

 From each broker, the API extracts:
-- nom_social(corporate name)
+- nome_social (corporate name)
-- municipio(city)
+- municipio (city)
-- CNPJ(Brazilian company ID)
+- CNPJ (Brazilian company ID)

 The API then displays this information on a dynamically generated HTML page.
 <img src="images/template html api.png" alt="site gerado pela API">

 # NODE-RED